Axitya-767/Email_Threat_Detection/README.md

 # 4. Push your branch
 git push origin feature/frontend-<yourpart>

-# 5. Open a Pull Request into `feature/frontend` (not develop, not main)
+# 5. Open a Pull Request into `develop` — this is the single integration
-#    Tag Person 5 as reviewer — they own app/page.js and final assembly.
+#    branch, everyone's work lands here directly.
+Tag Person 5 as reviewer
+#    (they own app/page.js and are responsible for catching layout breaks).

 # 6. Before opening the PR, always re-sync so your branch isn't stale:
 git checkout feature/frontend-<yourpart>